What Christmas gift should you get the runner in your life? Yes, they asked for new running shoes or a fancy GPS watch, but that’s just boring.

 Check out some of Elizabeth Egan’s city guides, like this one for Valencia.

 Not sure they’ll want to explore somewhere new without a local guide then who about one of the many warm weather or mountain camps that are popping up all over the place.
-One such is organised by Fast Running’s Robbie Britton in Chamonix every summer but it’s sold out for 2019 already.
-Don’t worry there are plenty more out there.
+One such is organised by Fast Running’s Robbie Britton in Chamonix every summer and there are still a handful of 2020 places available.

-Running with Us will have a great bunch of coaches and athletes out in Portugal for some early season warm weather training in March or the Pyllon Experience 2 in the Lake District might be more of a cold weather training trip, but still a fulfilling experience in a beautiful place with good people.
+Closer to home is the Pyllon Experience 2 in the Lake District, which might be more of a cold weather training trip, but still a fulfilling experience in a beautiful place with good people or look at 209 events warm weather training in Portugal for a bit of sunshine.

 Find out which one is the right one for your runner, be they a road, mountain, fell or track athlete.